How do I write personal goals list that help my personal development?

 But how many of us are actually working on doing just that?

-Actually investing in self-growth and development?
+Actually, investing in self-growth and personal development in 2021?

 It’s easy to say that life is just too busy, that we already have so much to do and it’s hard to find the time.

 Most of us focus on our professional and educational goals, but we must also prioritize our personal development goals too.
-That’s how we truly balance our lives and avoid things like burn out, being overworked and feeling unfulfilled or unsatisfied in our life.
+That’s how we truly balance our lives and avoid things like burnout, being overworked, and feeling unfulfilled or unsatisfied in our life.

 Life goals are how we not only “better” ourselves, but become who we dream of becoming.
 How we get from where we are now to where we want to be in life.